mattinbits/mattinbits.github.io/_posts/2016-01-09-new-years-resolution.md

 I've been inspired by [Martin Odersky's post](http://www.scala-lang.org/blog/2016/01/02/new-year-resolutions.html) to use the turning of the year as an incentive.
-If it's good enough for him, then certainly it is good enough for me.I'm resolving to write (at least) one post per month.
+If it's good enough for him, then certainly it is good enough for me.
+I'm resolving to write (at least) one post per month.
 And this doesn't count as January's!

 The topics will likely be from issues encountered during my professional activities